thomas4019/mongo-query-to-postgres-jsonb/README.md

 With MongoDB, you can search a document with a subarray of objects that you want to match when any one of the elements in the array matches.
 This tool implements it in SQL using a subquery, so it will likely not be the efficient on large datasets.

-To enable subfield matching, you can pass a third parameter which is either an array of field names that will be assumed to potentially be arrays or `true` if you want it to assume any field can be an array.
+To enable subfield matching, you can pass a third parameter which is either an array of dotted paths that will be assumed to potentially be arrays or `true` if you want it to assume any field can be an array.

 Example document: